 Photo by Tom McCorkle and food styling by Lisa Cherkasky; for The Washington Post

-This aromatic soup is as nourishing as it is tasty.
+This aromatic butternut squash and pear soup is as nourishing as it is tasty.
 The sweet, earthy duo of butternut squash and fresh pear simmer with onion in a savory broth spiked with a zing of ginger and turmeric.
 The brilliant orange-gold soup is then pureed until creamy and served with a swirl of yogurt and a spray of fresh herbs.
 It is a balm for a chilly day, fulfilling not just for your taste buds but for your whole body.
 The soup can be refrigerated for up to 4 days.

 2 tablespoons olive oil